LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/6-javaMemoryModel.md

 }
 ```

-To fix this we need to do so called double checking.
-We also need to make the instance volatile to prevent there being uninitialied objects.
+To fix this we need to do so-called double-checking.
+We also need to make the instance volatile to prevent there being uninitialized objects.

 ```java
 public class Singleton {